 TCRex has been developed as a joint project between AUDACIS, biomina, and the Adrem Data Lab.
 More information about these collaborators can be found on the about page.

-Please cite following preprint if you want to use TCRex in your work:
+Please cite the following manuscript if you want use TCRex in your work:

 S. Gielis, P. Moris, W. Bittremieux, N. De Neuter, B. Ogunjimi, K. Laukens and P. Meysman.
 Detection of Enriched T Cell Epitope Specificity in Full T Cell Receptor Sequence Repertoires.
 Frontiers in Immunology, 2019. (doi: 10.3389/fimmu.2019.02820)